 We manage our capital structure to reflect a long-term investment approach, generally seeking to match the cash flow of our assets with a mix of equity and various debt instruments.
 We expect that our capital structure will allow us to obtain additional capital from diverse sources that could include additional equity offerings of common shares, public and private secured and unsecured debt financings, asset dispositions, operating units and joint venture equity.
-Our ability to raise funds through the sale of debt and equity securities is dependent on, among other things, general economic conditions, general market conditions for REITs, our operating performance, our debt rating and the current trading price of our common shares.
+Our ability to raise funds through the incurrence of debt and issuance of equity securities is dependent on, among other things, general economic conditions, general market conditions for REITs, our operating performance, our debt rating and the current trading price of our common shares.
 We analyze which source of capital we believe to be most advantageous to us at any particular point in time.

-As of February 22, 2016, we had cash and cash equivalents of approximately\$14.1 million and availability under our New Credit Facility of\$412.0 million.
+As of February 16, 2017, we had cash and cash equivalents of approximately\$15.1 million and availability under our Revolving Credit Facility of\$478.0 million.
 We currently expect that our potential sources of liquidity for acquisitions, development, redevelopment, expansion and renovation of properties, and operating and administrative expenses, may include:

-- Cash flow from operations;

-- Borrowings under our New Credit Facility or other short-term facilities:

-- · Issuances of our equity securities and/or common units in operating

-- partnerships;

-Issuances of preferred

-shares:

-- Proceeds from long-term secured or unsecured debt financings, including construction loans:

-- Investment from joint venture partners;
+- Cash flow from operations; - Borrowings under our Revolving Credit Facility or other new short-term facilities; - Issuances of our equity securities and/or common units in operating partnerships; - Issuances of preferred - shares; - Proceeds from long-term secured or unsecured debt financings, including construction loans and term loans: - Investment from joint venture partners; and - Net proceeds from the sale of assets.

-- an

-- Net proceeds from the sale of assets.

-During 2016, we expect that we will have significant capital requirements, including the following items:
+During 2017, we expect that we will have significant capital requirements, including the following items:

-- Funding dividends and distributions to our shareholders; - \$160.0 million to repay or refinance our secured notes scheduled to mature in 2016, plus \$101.9 million to prepay without penalty a secured loan scheduled to mature in 2017; - Approximately \$65 \$70 million to invest in our existing portfolio of operating assets, including approximately \$40 \$45 million to fund tenant-related capital requirements and leasing commissions; - Approximately \$10 \$15 million to invest in our development and redevelopment projects; and - Funding for potential property acquisitions throughout the remainder of 2016, offset by proceeds from potential property dispositions.
+- Funding dividends and distributions to our shareholders; - \$49.6 million to repay or refinance our secured notes scheduled to mature in 2017; - Approximately \$70 \$75 million to invest in our existing portfolio of operating assets, including approximately \$35 \$40 million to fund tenant-related capital requirements and leasing commissions; - Approximately \$45 \$50 million to invest in our development and redevelopment projects; - Funding for potential property acquisitions throughout 2017, offset by proceeds from potential property dispositions.

 There can be no assurance that our capital requirements will not be materially higher or lower than the above expectations.
-We currently believe that we will generate sufficient cash flow from operations and expected property sales and have access to the capital resources necessary to fund our requirements in 2016.
-However, as a result of general market conditions in the greater Washington metro region, economic conditions affecting the ability to attract and retain tenants, potentially rising interest rates or declines in our share price, unfavorable changes in the supply of competing properties, or our properties not performing as expected, we may not generate sufficient cash flow from operations and property sales or otherwise have access to capital on favorable terms, or at all.
+We currently believe that we will generate sufficient cash flow from operations and expected property sales and have access to the capital resources necessary to fund our requirements in 2017.
+However, as a result of general market conditions in the greater Washington metro region, economic conditions affecting the ability to attract and retain tenants, rising interest rates or declines in our share price, unfavorable changes in the supply of competing properties, or our properties not performing as expected, we may not generate sufficient cash flow from operations and property sales or otherwise have access to capital on favorable terms, or at all.
 If we are unable to obtain capital from other sources, we may need to alter capital spending to be materially different than what is stated in the prior paragraph.
 If capital were not available, we may be unable to satisfy the distribution requirement applicable to REITs, make required principal and interest payments, make strategic acquisitions or make necessary and/or routine capital improvements or undertake improvement/redevelopment opportunities with respect to our existing portfolio of operating assets.